mvarnagiris/financius/README.md

 ##Contribute
 I do accept and review Pull Requests on **dev** branch.
 So if you want to contribute, you are very welcome to do so.

+##License

+You may copy, distribute and modify the software as long as you track changes/dates of in source files and keep modifications under GPL.
+You can distribute your application using a GPL library commercially, but you must also provide the source code.
+GPL v3 tries to close some loopholes in GPL v2.

 [1]: https://play.google.com/store/apps/details?id=com.code44.finance
 [2]: https://plus.google.com/communities/105052097023793642366
 [3]: https://play.google.com/apps/testing/com.code44.finance